 Winter (December-February): The Hardcore Season

 • The raw truth: Winter is when the North Atlantic goes absolutely mental with virtually non-stop swells.
-This is serious business—water drops to 57-61°F, requiring thick wetsuits plus hoods, booties, and gloves.
+Water drops to 57-61°F (14-16°C), requiring thick wetsuits plus hoods, booties, and gloves.

 • Strictly for: Experienced and expert surfers only.
-Many famous breaks become too big, dangerous, or completely washed out.
-The game becomes hunting for sheltered spots like south-facing Algarve beaches or protected Cascais bays.
+Many famous breaks become too big, dangerous, or completely washed out, making the game about hunting for sheltered spots.

 • The reward: Empty lineups populated only by hardy locals and traveling experts.
-When conditions align—a massive swell with a brief clean wind window—you can score the waves of a lifetime.
+When a massive swell aligns with a brief clean wind window, you can score the waves of a lifetime.

 Spring (March-May): The Sweet Spot

 • What I’ve found: Spring blends winter’s power with improving weather.
-You can still find solid swells, but winter’s fierce storms have backed off.
-The weather improves, days get longer, and the water slowly warms up.
+You can still find solid swells, but winter’s fierce storms have finally backed off.

 • Great for: All levels.
-This is often the best time for exploring Northern Portugal’s Porto region, which can be too stormy in winter.
+The days get longer, the water slowly warms up, and this is often the best time for exploring Northern Portugal without the fierce storms of winter.

 portugal surfing a guide to europes best waves 1